HomeSt. Francis Way Clinic

 Growing Opioid Epidemic

 The opioid epidemic is the most significant public health and public safety crisis facing Illinois.
 The misuse of and addiction to opioids—including prescription pain relievers, heroin, and synthetic opioids such as fentanyl—is a serious national crisis that affects public health as well as social and economic welfare.
 The opioid crisis affects everyone in the state in some way.
 Its victims are of all ages, races, and walks of life.
 Drug overdoses have now become the leading cause of death nationwide for people under the age of 50.
-In Illinois, opioid overdoses have killed nearly 11,000 people since 2008.
-In Illinois last year, nearly 3,500 people died of overdoses—more than twice the number of fatal car accidents.
+In Illinois, opioid overdoses have killed 20,506 people since 2016.
 Beyond these deaths are thousands of emergency department visits, hospital stays, as well as the pain suffered by individuals, families, and communities.

 Can drug addiction be treated?